 Related: We have a bunch more of the best organic baby blankets for you to choose from if these ones aren't quite right

-With these cute teethers, you can personalize natural zero waste baby toys with their name.
+With these cute teethers, you can personalize natural zero-waste baby toys with their name.
 Two raw beech wood rings and colored beech-wood beads create movement and rattle as well as the perfect teether.
-You can even build your colors to suit a boy or a girl or a baby room’s decor.
+You can even build your colors to suit a boy or a girl, or a baby room decor.
 Suitable for a new baby a few months old and on.

-The seller’s hand makes these zero-waste baby teethers with the colored beads formed from food-grade silicone.
+The seller’s hand makes these zero-waste baby teethers with colored beads formed from food-grade silicone.
 Free from all the nasties such as BPA and PVC, these teethers ship from Australia.
-So, do be mindful of timings when buying for a gift.
+So, do be mindful of the timing when buying a gift.

 Hanna Andersson makes clothing for babies and kids to last from 100% organic cotton.
 All of the raw materials they used to make their range of soft, colorful, and durable clothes for young ones get sourced free from pesticides or fertilizers.
 As such, most of their baby clothes are tested for 100 harmful substances and accredited by OEKO-TEX.